 For some, maintaining relationships is where we need to focus our efforts.
 For others, maintaining a sense of community is key.
 I highly recommend seeking out a support group.
-The Student Counseling Center has one that specifically focuses on dealing with COVID-19.
 Have a Netflix party or try video chat.
 Just have a conversation with someone—it will help.

 Mindfulness is bringing awareness to what you’re directly experiencing.
 In other words, being in the moment and focusing on your current state of mind, your emotions, or senses is being mindful.
 But, mindfulness can be a lot harder than it sounds.
 I recommend researching mobile apps, such as Headspace or Calm, to help you develop good mindfulness practices.

 Not a mobile app person?
 Try keeping a gratitude journal.
 Simply stopping and taking a moment to write down and acknowledge what we are grateful for can be helpful.